jniemann66/ferocious/readme.md

 ## Synopsis

-Ferocious File Converter is essentially a front-end for the command-line audio sample rate converter [Resampler](https://github.com/jniemann66/ReSampler "Resampler").
+Ferocious File Converter is a high-quality audio file-format conversion tool, which utilitizes the resampling capabilities of its companion program, [Resampler](https://github.com/jniemann66/ReSampler "Resampler").

 It provides a convenient and easy-to-use graphical interface for converting audio files between a number of formats.